Joseph and the Amazing Technicolor Dreamcoat

 Audition will begin with dancing, followed by singing.
 Please arrive no later than 9:45am to check-in.

-To make an appointment for our Student Ensemble auditions, please sign up using the following Google Form: IN THE HEIGHTS Student Ensemble Audition Sign-In Form
+To make an appointment for our Student Ensemble auditions, please sign up using the following Google Form: JOSEPH AND THE AMAZING TECHNICOLOR DREAMCOAT Student Ensemble Audition Sign-In Form

 *NOTE: this form is only to be used for those signing up for our STUDENT ENSEMBLE auditions*